^

 Laboratory diagnostics of renal tubular acidosis

-With proximal renal tubular acidosis, significant bicarbonaturia, hyperchloremic acidosis, and an increase in the pH of urine are detected.
+In proximal renal tubular acidosis, significant bicarbonaturia, hyperchloremic acidosis, and an increase in urine pH are detected.

-In connection with the increase in sodium excretion (in the sodium bicarbonate), secondary hyperaldosteronism with hypokalemia often develops.
+Due to the increased excretion of sodium (as part of sodium bicarbonate), secondary hyperaldosteronism with hypokalemia often develops.

-In distal renal tubular acidosis, in addition to severe systemic acidosis, a significant increase in urine pH, hypokalemia, hypercalciuria is observed.
+In distal renal tubular acidosis, in addition to severe systemic acidosis, a significant increase in urine pH, hypokalemia, and hypercalciuria are observed.

-Diagnosis of renal tubular acidosis (distal form) consists in using a test with ammonium chloride or calcium chloride - urine pH is not lower than 6.0.
-At pH values <5,5 distal tubular acidosis should be excluded.
+Diagnosis of renal tubular acidosis (distal form) involves using a test with ammonium chloride or calcium chloride - urine pH is not lower than 6.0.
+At pH values <5.5, distal renal tubular acidosis should be excluded.

 What do need to examine?